 Shaped like an amphitheater and nestled in the South of France between Spain, the Mediterranean Sea, the Pyrenees & the Corbières Mountains, Roussillon is known for its diversity of wines & terroirs.
 The region’s unique geology and microclimates allows each of the 23 authorized grape varieties to reach its fullest expression in these soils.
-Bringing together a small community of 2,200 (young) winemakers families, 25 cooperative cellars & 345 private ones, the sunniest region of France produced 22 M gallons in 2015.
+Bringing together a small community of 2,200 (young) winemakers families, 25 cooperative cellars & 380 private ones, the sunniest region of France produced close to 16 M gallons in 2016.
 With its unique patchwork of micro-terroirs, Roussillon offers a diverse range of wines in all colors (14 PDOs & 3PGIs) including dry still wines and Vins Doux Naturels (Fortified Sweet Wines).
-Exports figures to the US market in volume are constantly increasing since 2010 (+117% in volume in the five last years and +15% for the price).
-In 2015 US market share represents 11% of Roussillon exportations in volume.
-The United States is now the fourth largest export market (in volume) for dry wines in the world and the first export market for Fortified Sweet Wines outside the EU.
-Most of the region’s exports are dry red & rosé wines (87%), followed by Vins Doux Naturels (8%) and dry white wines (5%).
+Exports figures to the US market in volume are constantly increasing in the last few years (+166% in volume between 2010 and 2016).
+In 2016 the US represented 13% of Roussillon exported volumes.
+The United States is now the third largest export market (in volume) for dry wines in the world and the first export market for Fortified Sweet Wines outside the EU.